-There are a number of factors that can determine the quality of gameplay and the overall experience, and much of that is determined by what parts of gaming is important to you.
+There are a number of factors that can determine the quality of gameplay and the overall experience, and much of that is determined by what parts of gaming are important to you.

 Here are some considerations you may want to keep in mind when choosing how you game and, ultimately, which side is the true winner for you.

 Are you playing online?

 The popularity of online games has exploded over the past few years, and most gamers like to have a connection so they can work with team members from around the world.
 However, the quality of performance and how players interact can vary depending on whether you choose a console or a PC.

 For years, PC was the only option for online games.
 Gradually, though, all the major consoles made it possible to play against and with other people online.
 And in terms of compatibility and ease of use, consoles tend to win out here.

 While there are fewer choices for online games on the most well-known consoles, you at least don’t have to worry about purchasing a game and finding out it won’t run - something that can more easily happen on a PC if you’re not careful.
 That being said, downloadable updates to games on both platforms are often automatic and allow users to start playing within a few minutes.

 are often easier to get started on PC, though, because you won’t have to pay an additional fee to play online for most games, which we’ll discuss a bit later.

 Also, a PC can provide a much more enhanced experience for gamers and can give an extra advantage to players over console.
 PCs allow for some updates that consoles do not, and certain components can be replaced instead of having to get an entirely new machine.